 That night we had a dreamy nights sleep and the duvet is thick, snug and hugs you tight.

 But before that, we decided to explore the grounds.
 Covering 28 acres of land, Cringletie House has plenty to offer; manicured lawns, woodland trails, sculptures, a doocot (dovecote) and a walled garden that dates back to 1660.
 At this time of year the garden is lacking in colour but still rather impressive nonetheless.
 I imagine when the yellow laburnum flowers on the arch are in bloom against the green of the 350 year old yew hedge it is pretty as a picture (a good excuse to come back and see it).
-We did ‘enjoy’ a game of chess on the giant board in the walled garden, I am no grand chess master so the Dude’s victory was short and sweet.
+We did ‘enjoy’ a game of chess on the giant board in the walled garden, I am no grand chess master so Dude’s victory was short and sweet.

 Back indoors and it was way past any suitable time to have a drink.
-Spoiled for choice with two bar areas and a lounge with roaring open fires we perched ourselves in comfy leather seats with a G&T for me and a local ale for the Dude.
+Spoiled for choice with two bar areas and a lounge with roaring open fires we perched ourselves in comfy leather seats with an 1881 distillery G&T for me and a local ale for the Dude.
 With the relaxed atmosphere and not one note of a Christmas song being played through the speakers we chatted with other guests and speculated about what would be on the menu.

 The darkness through the windows soon masked the dreich weather outside as we settled in for a second glass of something cold.